Gate Locks for Wooden Gates & Garage Doors: a guide.

 Not technically a lock in itself but still lockable as the name implies is the

 lockable dropbolt.
-This is ideal as a lock for
+This is ideal as a lock for driveway gates.

-fitted on a pair of gates and locks one of the gates to the ground using a
+Used in place of a standard non-locking dropbolt, the lockable version is fitted on a pair of gates and locks one of the gates to the ground using a padlock.

-Lockable dropbolt pros:- Can be used alone, giving pedestrian access through a pair of gates (one gate can still be opened),
+- Can be used alone, giving pedestrian access through a pair of gates (one gate can still be opened),

 - Can be combined with another lock such as a padbolt, long throw lock or